Quantum computational chemistry: Introduction

-To date, several efficient quantum algorithms have been proposed to solve problems in chemistry~\cite{aspuru2005simulated, kassal2008polynomial,VQETheoryNJP,huh2015boson}.
-The runtime and physical resources required by these algorithms scale polynomially with the size of the system simulated.
-Recent experimental developments have accompanied these theoretical milestones, with many groups demonstrating proof of principle chemistry calculations~\cite{lanyon2010towards,PhysRevLett.104.030502,peruzzo2014variational,wang2015quantum,PRXH2,PhysRevA.95.020501,PhysRevLett.118.100503,kandala2017hardware,PhysRevX.8.011021,Santagatieaap9646,TrappedIon,kandala2018extending,shen2018vibronic,sparrow2018simulating}.
-However, limited by hardware capabilities, these experiments focus only on small molecules that we are already able to simulate classically.
-Moreover, the gate counts required for transformative chemistry simulations may mandate the need for fault-tolerance, which requires considerably more qubits than are currently available.
-New developments are needed to solve classically intractable chemistry problems in the near-future. \\

-These breakthroughs will be achieved by connecting researchers working in quantum information with those working in computational chemistry.
-We seek to aid this connection with this succinct, yet comprehensive, review of quantum computational chemistry and its foundational fields.
+To date, several efficient quantum algorithms have been proposed to solve problems in chemistry.
+The runtime and physical resources required by these algorithms are expected to scale polynomially with both the size of the system simulated and the accuracy required.
+Experimental developments have accompanied these theoretical milestones, with many groups demonstrating proof of principle chemistry calculations.
+However, limited by hardware capabilities, these experiments focus only on small chemical systems that we are already able to simulate classically.
+Moreover, the gate counts currently estimated for transformative chemistry simulations likely signal the need for quantum error correction, which requires orders of magnitude more qubits, and lower error rates, than are currently available~\cite{mueck2015reform,babbush2018encoding,kivlichan2019condensedtrotter}.
+Despite ongoing experimental efforts, no group has yet demonstrated a single fully error corrected qubit.
+Even if the significant hardware challenges to build an error corrected quantum computer can be overcome~\cite{gambetta2017errorcorrected,Ladd2010quantumcomputingreview,monroe2013iontrapreview}, new theoretical developments may be needed to solve classically intractable chemistry problems on a quantum computer that we could realistically imagine building in the next few decades, such as probing biological nitrogen fixation, or investigating new metal ion battery designs.
+These breakthroughs may be achieved by connecting researchers working in quantum computing with those working in computational chemistry.
+We seek to aid this connection with this succinct, yet comprehensive, review of quantum computational chemistry (using quantum algorithms, run on quantum computers, to solve problems in computational chemistry) and its foundational fields. \\